Our Team

 Sheila Kassim

-Sheila Feruzi Kassim is the Co-Programs Manager at Realness Institute and a filmmaker dedicated to amplifying underrepresented voices in cinema.
+Sheila Feruzi Kassim is the Operations Lead at Realness Institute and a filmmaker dedicated to amplifying underrepresented voices in cinema.
 She co-founded Vuma Projects, a platform championing Afro-Norwegian and POC storytelling through art, and literature.
 A former Junior Producer at Mer Film, she contributed to The War Sailor (Norway’s 2022 Oscar entry, later a Netflix series) and Touda.
 A Bergen’s Top 30 Under 30 honoree and Creative Producer Indaba alumna, she is committed to developing bold, globally resonant narratives.

 Mabatho Kau